FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 User sign-in is one of the key features of FusionAuth.
 Let’s see how it works.

 Redirecting to FusionAuth
-First thing’s first: we need a “log in” button in the React client:
+First thing’s first: we need a “login” button in the React client:

 client
 └─app